 The wildebeest migration

-The wildebeest migration is currently spread widely across the central Serengeti and quickly moving north, ahead of normal.
+The wildebeest migration where over a million wildebeest move through the Serengeti eco-system is currently spread widely across the central Serengeti and quickly moving north, ahead of normal.

 Wildebeest on the plains